AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ### Task 3: Add Stream Analytics Event Hubs input

 In this task, you will configure the [Azure Stream Analytics](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-introduction) service that is deployed as part of the solution accelerator.
 This service provides real-time analytics through its event-processing engine that can work with high volumes of fast streaming data from multiple sources in parallel.
-Stream Analytics connects to inputs, such as IoT Hub and Event Hubs, and several outputs it can use as data sinks, including Cosmos DB, Power BI, and several other Azure services.
+Stream Analytics connects to inputs, such as IoT Hub and Event Hubs, and several outputs it can use as data sinks, including Azure Cosmos DB, Power BI, and several other Azure services.
 It provides a SQL-like query language used to query over the incoming data, where you can easily adjust the event ordering options and duration of time windows when performing aggregation operations through simple language constructs or configurations.
 We use Stream Analytics in this solution accelerator to aggregate data over time windows of varying sizes.
-We use these aggregates to populate materialized views in Cosmos DB and to send small aggregates of data directly to Power BI to update a near real-time dashboard.
+We use these aggregates to populate materialized views in Azure Cosmos DB and to send small aggregates of data directly to Power BI to update a near real-time dashboard.

-If you examine the right-hand side of the solution architecture diagram, you will see a flow of event data that feeds into Event Hubs from a Cosmos DB change feed-triggered function.
+If you examine the right-hand side of the solution architecture diagram, you will see a flow of event data that feeds into Event Hubs from an Azure Cosmos DB change feed-triggered function.
 Stream Analytics uses the event hub as an input source for a set of time window queries that create aggregates for individual vehicle telemetry, and overall vehicle telemetry that flows through the architecture from the vehicle IoT devices.
 Stream Analytics has two output data sinks:

-1. Cosmos DB: Individual vehicle telemetry (grouped by VIN) is aggregated over a 30-second `TumblingWindow` and saved to the `metadata` container.
+1. Azure Cosmos DB: Individual vehicle telemetry (grouped by VIN) is aggregated over a 30-second `TumblingWindow` and saved to the `metadata` container.
 This information is used in a Power BI report you will create in Power BI Desktop in a later task to display individual vehicle and multiple vehicle statistics.
 2. Power BI: All vehicle telemetry is aggregated over a 10-second `TumblingWindow` and output to a Power BI data set.
 This near real-time data is displayed in a live Power BI dashboard to show in 10 second snapshots how many events were processed, whether there are engine temperature, oil, or refrigeration unit warnings, whether aggressive driving was detected during the period, and the average speed, engine temperature, and refrigeration unit readings.

 ![The stream processing components of the solution architecture are displayed.](media/solution-architecture-stream-processing.png 'Solution Architecture - Stream Processing')